wycheng-uw/Incubator2021/Data/README.md

 # Data

-This folder contains all the low-level data
+This folder contains all the low-level data and processed data